 Read as much as possible, initially, understanding it’s only a jumping off point.
 Then keep my mouth shut, meet, hopefully befriend, and listen to the locals—preferably over traditional, regional food and wine.
 Iconic cultural sights, as well as local musical influences, add further nuance, and depth of understanding.

-OK, lighting round.
+OK, lightning round.
 What’s your favourite hotel in the world?

 Four Seasons Milano